 - App development agreements – setting out the development process, acceptance testing and responsibilities for submission to app-stores.

 - Terms and conditions of use – setting out the rights and restrictions on use of the App, advice on compatibility with app-store terms and additional advice on gaining valid acceptance of the terms by users.

 - OEM partner agreements – involving the integration of technology into apps, restrictions on use.

 The interactive entertainment world is hitting new heights as the range of devices games can be played on continues to grow.
-With the announcement that the government will be offering tax breaks to the industry, it’s never been a better time to be a developer here in the UK.

 Whether you’re a start up, established indie or major development studio, Waterfront can help with all your contractual requirements, including: